wannahappyaroundme/Garden_of_Eden_V3_Page/MARKETING.md

 **Technical Specifications:**

-Garden of Eden V3 is built with Tauri 2.9 (Rust + React), producing a lightweight 7.1MB application - 97% smaller than equivalent Electron builds.
+Eden Proejct is built with Tauri 2.9 (Rust + React), producing a lightweight 7.1MB application - 97% smaller than equivalent Electron builds.
 The qwen2.5:7b language model provides responses in 2-4 seconds on Apple Silicon Macs with Metal acceleration.

 The application includes a unique 10-parameter persona system, allowing users to customize formality, verbosity, humor, emoji usage, and six other behavioral traits.
 A gradient-based learning system optimizes these parameters based on user feedback, all processed locally.

 **Availability:**

-Garden of Eden V3 is available now for macOS (Intel and Apple Silicon) as a free download from GitHub.
+Eden Proejct is available now for macOS (Intel and Apple Silicon) as a free download from GitHub.
 Windows support is planned for Q2 2025.
 The application requires macOS 11 or later, 16GB RAM minimum (24GB recommended), and 20GB free disk space for AI models.

 **System Requirements:**

 - macOS 11 Big Sur or later
 - 16GB RAM (24GB recommended)
 - 20GB free disk space